resibots/blackdrops/docs/installation.md

 - `cd /path/to/repo/root` **(this is very important as the script assumes that you are in the root of the repo)**
 - `./scripts/install_deps_req.sh`

+Using the scripts, all of the custom dependencies (limbo, libcmaes, DART, NLOpt, robot\_dart) will be installed in `/path/to/repo/root/install` in order not to pollute your linux distribution.
+As such, you should update your `LD_LIBRARY_PATH` (or you can source the proper script --- see below).

 #### Compilation

-As the Black-DROPS code is a `limbo` experiment (check the [docs](http://www.resibots.eu/limbo/index.html) of limbo for details) and can sometimes be a bit tricky to compile, we provide the `configure.sh` and `compile.sh` scripts.
+As the Black-DROPS code is a `limbo` experiment and can sometimes be a bit tricky to compile, we provide the `configure.sh` and `compile.sh` scripts.
 The former needs to be ran once.
-The former should compile all the Black-DROPS code.
-Even your own new scenarios should be compiled with this script (if the files are in the correct folders --- see *''How to create your own scenario''*).
+The latter should compile all the Black-DROPS code.
+Even your own new scenarios should be compiled with this script (if the files are in the correct folders --- see [*''How to create your own scenario''*](basic_tutorial.md)).
 In short you should do the following:

 - `cd /path/to/repo/root` **(this is very important as the scripts assume that you are in the root of the repo)**
 - `./scripts/configure.sh`
 - `./scripts/compile.sh`

 And then every time you make a change to a source file (*\*.hpp or \*.cpp*), you should re-run the compilation script.
-If you want to know in more detail how to compile limbo experiments, please check the quite extensive [documentation](http://www.resibots.eu/limbo/index.html) of limbo.
+If you want to know in more detail how to compile limbo experiments (i.e, not with the scripts), please check the quite extensive [documentation](http://www.resibots.eu/limbo/index.html) of limbo.
 <!--In addition, if you want more fine-tuned compilation of your own scenarios, please check the [advanced tutorial](here).-->

 #### Running scenarios

-- Before running any executable you should source the proper paths: `source ./scripts/paths.sh`
+- Before running any executable you should source the proper paths: `source ./scripts/paths.sh` **(the script assumes that you are in the root of the repo)**
-- All the executables including your own new scenarios (assuming the compilation produced no errors) should be located in the `deps/limbo/build` folder
+- All the executables including your own new scenarios (assuming the compilation produced no errors) should be located in the `deps/limbo/build/exp/blackdrops/src/` folder
-- For example if we want to run the cartpole scenario without any visualization, we should use: `./deps/limbo/build/src/classic_control/cartpole_simu [args]` (you can get help on what arguments to use, with `/path/to/binary --help`)
+- For example if we want to run the cartpole scenario without any visualization, we should use: `./deps/limbo/build/exp/blackdrops/src/classic_control/cartpole_simu [args]` (you can get help on what arguments to use, with `/path/to/binary --help`)